Bad Breath (cont.)

 There are some things a person can do to eliminate or at least temporarily mask bad breath.

-- Mouthwash may temporarily mask bad breath.
+- Mouthwash may temporarily mask bad breath and can help with oral hygiene.

 - Chewing sugarless gum or sucking on sugar-free mints may temporarily mask bad breath odor.